 Happy birthday, Billy Joel!
-Look back at his career
+See his memorable photos

 Billy Joel through the years

-See photos of Long Islander Billy Joel, who celebrates his 68th birthday May 9, 2017.
+See photos of Long Islander Billy Joel, who celebrates his 69th birthday on May 9, 2018.

-8 books you can read in a weekend 19 celebrities who've quit social media Celebs' Kentucky Derby hats through the years 48 celebrities who've had Broadway roles Great gifts for grads Janet Jackson and more upcoming LI, NYC concerts New moms' Mother's Day wishes 31 celebrities born in May Selena Gomez and more celebrity do-gooders Recent notable deaths Grateful Dead through the years MTV Movie & TV Awards red carpet, more

 Comments